When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Often Should I Breastfeed At Night?

-How Long Should a Breastfeeding Session Last At Night?
+How Long Should a Night Feed Last?

-Do I Need to Pump At Night If I’m Breastfeeding?
+Do I Need to Pump At Night?

 The most important thing to remember is that night waking is normal.
 None of us sleep every night without at least waking to look at the clock, adjust our pillows, or roll over to get more comfortable.
 Your baby’s the same way.